 The Therapeutic Benefits of Gardening

 Enthusiasts know gardening can provide a certain sense of accomplishment.
 There is something uniquely satisfying about working soil with your bare hands and watching as life literally takes root, and over the past century more attention has been given to gardening’s therapeutic benefits.
 Gardening, or more technically horticultural therapy, has emerged as a genuine practice.
 If you or someone you care about is living with a difficult cancer, gardening or working with a gardening therapist may be worth considering.
-Almost anyone can harness the benefits associated with getting their hands dirty and growing and nurturing plants.
+Almost anyone can harness the benefits associated with growing and nurturing plants and getting their hands dirty.

 The Benefits of Gardening

 One major benefit of gardening is stress relief, a useful benefit for people living with high levels of stress, something often associated with cancer and cancer treatment.
-Gardening has been proven in studies to reduce reported stress in participants and even to measurably reduce the amount of cortisol in the blood, a hormone that has an important part in the stress response in the body.
+Gardening has been proven in studies to measurably reduce the amount of cortisol in the blood, a hormone that has an important part in the stress response in the body, and to reduce reported stress in participants.

-Not only can gardening reduce stress, but it is also capable of mitigating anxiety and fear.
+Not only can gardening reduce stress, but it is also capable of mitigating fear and anxiety.
 It is a proven mood booster, helping practitioners feel better and taking their minds off their illness.
-Creating something is also rewarding, and watching a plant grow while nurturing it can give patients an additional sense of purpose.
+Watching a plant grow while nurturing it can give patients an additional sense of purpose and creating something is also rewarding.
 Spending time in the garden may also help cancer patients sleep better, which in turn improves overall well-being.

 Working with a Horticultural Therapist